directus/directus/docs/guides/sdk/authentication.md

 The `mode` will either be `'json'` or `'cookie'`.
 If cookies are used, you don't need to set the second parameter, as the token in your cookie will automatically be used.

-If using `'json'`, you must manually store the refresh token for the next refresh.
+This approach is manually sending API requests, the SDK does not store the returned tokens.
+You must store the access token and provide it to following requests and the same for the refresh token if using authentication mode `'json'`.

 ### Using the `realtime()` Composable